IDMNYU/DM1143-IdeationandPrototyping-FA16-Duff/constant_input_choices.md

 Choose either for the entire semester. **Do not do both**:

 *   Discovery Log or
-*   Daily, Weekly, or Monthly Creations
+*   Creative Process Project: Daily, Weekly, or Monthly

 ####Discovery Log